 “Barstool Sports” started out in Boston as a free newspaper founded by guys seeking to be sports commentator disruptors.
 Smart marketing to the lowest common denominator paid off, and today they are a brand worth a small fortune.
-However, being worth a lot of money thanks to being a jackass is not something for everyone.
+However, being worth a lot of money thanks to being sexist, insulting jackasses is not something for everyone.

-I take a measure of responsibility here.
-When I hosted “Sports Pulse” on the Comcast Network in New England, I was the first to put David Portnoy and his friends on the air.
+Full disclosure.
+I take a measure of responsibility here, and I’m not happy about it.
+When I hosted the weeknightly live show “Sports Pulse” on the Comcast Network in New England, I was the first to put David Portnoy and his friends on the air.
 I was seeking out new and interesting takes from outside the mainstream, and in the first appearance thought them to be fun and interesting.
 However, by the third appearance, coupled with the sexist, gutter commentary in their paper and other forms of media, I dropped them like a hot stone.

 The decision to give them media air to breathe is something I have regretted for many years, and have often dug deep within myself for some form of penance.
 My New England peers warned me about Portnoy and those he was connected with, and I failed to heed those warnings.

-His audience will eat it up, and it will give him more to talk about on the radio and in social media.
+His audience ate it up, and it gave him more to talk about on the radio and in social media.
 But from the perspective of legitimate press and an outlet with commentary that could mildly be respected, Portnoy is a running joke, and a salesman of little more than verbal and textual effluent.
 It’s ilk such as he and his cohorts that help in giving legitimate, hard working sports reporters a bad name they haven’t earned.